napari/napari/docs/howtos/layers/image.md

 ## A simple example

-You can create a new viewer and add an image in one go using the `napari.view_image` method, or if you already have an existing viewer, you can add an image to it using `viewer.add_image`.
+You can create a new viewer and add an image in one go using the `napari.view_image` function, or if you already have an existing viewer, you can add an image to it using `viewer.add_image`.
 The api of both methods is the same.
 In these examples we'll mainly use `view_image`.